Free Walking Tour Berlin

 2. “Behr-lin”

-Another common mistake is pronouncing the “er” sound like the word “bear.”
-Instead, keep in mind that the correct sound is “uh” (buh-r).
+Another mistake is the tendency to pronounce the “er” sound as in the word “bear.”
+However, do not forget that the right pronunciation is “uh” (buh-r).

 Practice Makes Perfect

-Like any language skill, pronunciation requires practice.
+As anything in the language, pronunciation needs exercise.
 Here are a few tips to improve your pronunciation:

 1. Listen to Native Speakers